 Words so simple and yet so lyrical, those are the words on the opening spread of Dahlov Ipcar’s stunning book about two dogs, two friends, two colors, and the adventures and imaginings surrounding them.
 Originally published at the height of the US civil rights movement in 1963, Flying Eye Books has remastered the original art and traditionally printed the book (on uncoated paper!) using the same bold spot color that made Ipcar known as a true master of color and organic form.
-I am thrilled to add this timeless and yet continually so poignant piece of work into my own library and I am delighted to share it with you.
-Come look at this breathtaking book, Black and White by Dahlov Ipcar, 1963 and now 2015.

 The story opens with the opening lines of this post and follows the little black dog and the little white dog as they frolic around chasing things and interacting with nature.
 All around them, other things scamper that are white and in their play at one point the little white dog disappears in the very white snow.
 But he comes back, “So that was all right.”
 And then they chase things that are black and the little black dog vanishes in the darkening night.
 But he comes back again too, “so that was all right.”

 When their play is over for the day, they return to their own homes which are perfectly suited to them, and each dream of wildly imaginative things in the world which also swirl with black or white, and black and white too.

 The little black dog dreams of the jungle night and of all the varied creatures that would stir and move there.
 The little white dog dreams of an arctic storm and of all the things black and white who move there.